Movie Gallery

-Movie Gallery, Inc. was an American movie and game rental company based in Wilsonville, Oregon.
+Movie Gallery, Inc. (stylized as MO>IE GALLERY) was an American movie and game rental company based in Wilsonville, Oregon.
 With a total of 4,749 stores at its peak, it was the second largest video retailer in the United States and Canada, behind Blockbuster Video.
 The company rented and sold Blu-ray Discs, DVDs, VHS tapes, and video games.
-Initially founded in Dothan, Alabama by Joe Malugen and Harrison Parrish, the company moved its headquarters to Wilsonville in 2009.
+Initially founded as a subsidiary of a small Kissimmee, Florida video rental chain, the company would move its headquarters to Dothan, Alabama in 1992, and later to Wilsonville in 2009.

 On April 30, 2010, Movie Gallery announced it was closing and liquidating all of its stores per a filing of Chapter 7 bankruptcy.
 At the time of the company's bankruptcy, the company had approximately 2,500 stores in North America, operating under the Movie Gallery, Hollywood Video, and GameCrazy brands.
 The last of the company's stores were closed on August 8, 2010.

 In 2011, three Movie Gallery locations in Northwest Arkansas reopened by an independent business owner who acquired the trademark rights in Arkansas.

 Most regular Movie Gallery stores were located in rural areas, while Hollywood Video locations, which competed directly with Blockbuster, were located in urban areas.